Maroju100/deploy-gae-action/README.md

 **Required** The service account private key (JSON) encoded as a base64, you can know how to create one [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

+The service account needs to have the following permissions:
+- App Engine Admin
+- Cloud Build service agent

 ### `project_id`